Top 3 Tools for Continuous Improvement in 2017

 1 – Implement Machine Monitoring.
 Collecting and processing real-time data from machines is extremely valuable in manufacturing.
 Getting emails or text notifications when there are issues with production is crucial to making sure the Made in America movement is on its game.
 Having accurate production data can help make better-informed decisions about machine utilization and can often be integrated with other programs or hardware.
 Especially with the $45 per month, per machine Cloud option from DataXchange, it is certainly more affordable than most shop floors expect!
 FYI – DataXchange can also be integrated with Bigfoot CMMS for plant maintenance.

 Interested in any, or all, of the solutions above?
 We are ready to help you achieve your continuous improvement goals.
-Call (877) 611-5825 or connect with us on social media.
+Call (877) 611-5825 or fill out a contact form.
 You can also read our many Customer Testimonials to see for yourself the benefits of our solutions.